 Choosing a Muscle Relaxant - Our Best Buy Picks

 Studies have found that muscle relaxants can relieve pain and improve symptoms associated with spasticity or spasms.
-(We discuss the evidence in detail beginning on page 12.)
+(We discuss the evidence in detail beginning on section 4.)
 Some of the drugs in this class are better studied than others, so we favor those medicines because more is known about their effectiveness.
 All these drugs can cause side effects, including some dangerous ones, such as liver toxicity and addiction.
 But these issues have not been rigorously studied, so it's difficult to draw any conclusions about whether one muscle relaxant is superior to the others when it comes to safety.
-Tables 3 and 4 on pages 12 and 14 provide an overview of important considerations for each muscle relaxant.
+Tables 3 and 4 provide an overview of important considerations for each muscle relaxant.

 Taking all the evidence on skeletal muscle relaxants into consideration, there are three medications that have been found to be effective for spasticity.
 Dantrolene is not a first-line drug because of its potential for serious liver injury.
 This leaves baclofen and tizanidine.
-Both of these medications are available in generic form, and as you can see from Table 5 beginning on page 15, a month's supply of baclofen costs $27 to $60, depending on the dose, and is less expensive than tizanidine, which costs $72 to $81.
+Both of these medications are available in generic form, and as you can see from the Cost Comparison of Muscle Relaxants on the Drug Comparison tab, a month's supply of baclofen costs $27 to $60, depending on the dose, and is less expensive than tizanidine, which costs $72 to $81.
 So, for patients with spasticity we recommend:

 - Generic baclofen tablet